§ x § x §

 The Incubator terminal observing Mitakihara Middle School did not flinch at the distant magical and physical explosions, but twitched its ears in confusion when all the adolescents with magical potential simply disappeared.
 Query?

 The Incubator terminal that had finally infiltrated the Freezer was busy.

 The Incubator terminal that had been observing Urahara reported that he had blinked out of existence at the same moment the adolescents had.
 Query?

 Searchi— reiatsu signatures all pinging from Ishijima's habitation.
 Without the reiatsu of the three spiritually weak adults.

 The terminal that had been observing Urahara was reassigned to intercept the humans at Ishijima's habitation.
 It moved accordingly.
-That terminal allowed itself to be drawn into Dawn of Hyades' labyrinth- the other terminal was still busy- and followed the party of five humans at a distance.
+That terminal allowed itself to be drawn into Dawn of Hyades' labyrinth— the terminal at the epicenter was still busy— and followed the party of five humans at a distance.
 Curiously, they were bound to one another by magical ribbons and ropes.
 It observed their stand against the Familiars and noted that they were willing to assist magical girls they appeared to have never met.
 That could be useful in attempted manipulations.

 The terminal that had been assigned to observe the school was reassigned to observe the shop.
 It moved accordingly.